agudeloromero/Download_fasta_NCBI/Downloading_RefSeq_Viral_Genomes_from_the_NCBI_Website/README.md

 * Automatically downloads the viral genome file.
 * Unzips and processes the downloaded file.
-* Optionally filters duplicate FASTA sequences using bbmap's dedupe.sh.
+* By default, it filters duplicate FASTA sequences using bbmap's dedupe.sh.
 * Supports customization of the download URL and output directory.
 * Generates a log file (dedupe.log) during deduplication.
 * Offers the option to clean up intermediate files.